kunalj101/python_intro_hackathon/chapter1.md

 * It is easy to learn
 * It can become a common language for data science and production of web-based analytics products

-####Which of the following is not a reason to learn Python for Data Analysis?
+####Which of the following is not a reason to learn Python for data analysis?

 *** =instructions